IvanxSem/Ai-research/Polytext_Vocab_GitHub.md

 | DR               | disaster recovery                   | Operations            |
 | auto_scaling     | dynamic scaling                     | Operations          |
 | credential_inject| inject required components          | Architecture       |

+Here’s a tiny Polytext “program” that computes the factorial of a number and prints the results for 1…5.
+It uses our core Polytext terms in sequence to form a readable, self-documenting script:

+polytext
+Copy
+Edit
+// Define a recursive factorial function fn factorial param n ->
+  // Base case: if n <= 1 return 1
+  if n <= 1 return 1

+  // Recursive case: return n * factorial(n - 1)
+  return n * factorial(n - 1)

+// Main routine
+fn main ->
+  // Create a list of numbers 1 through 5
+  var nums = [1, 2, 3, 4, 5]

+  // For each number in nums, compute and log the factorial for num in nums ->
+    var result = factorial(num)
+    log("factorial of " + num + " is " + result)

+// Run the program
+main()
+Explanation of Polytext terms used:

+fn / param / return → function definition, parameters, and return value

+if → conditional branch

+* / - / <= → arithmetic and comparison

+var → mutable variable declaration

+[ ] → list constructor

+for … in … → loop over a sequence

+log → output to console